Terms and Conditions

 - The original lease must be a minimum lease term of 30 months.

 - Only rental and car share vehicles are eligible for a reduced ownership provision if retained in California for a minimum of twelve consecutive months but less than 30 consecutive months.
+Please note: Public fleets are not eligible for the reduced ownership provision.

 - Rebate recipients who do not retain the eligible vehicle for the full 30–month ownership or lease period will be required to reimburse CARB all or part of the original rebate amount.

-- Vehicle purchaser or lessee is required to notify the Administrator to arrange for early termination of vehicle ownership in advance of intent to sell or terminate a lease prior to the required 30-month ownership period.
+- Vehicle purchaser or lessee is required to notify the Project Administrator to arrange for early termination of vehicle ownership in advance of intent to sell or terminate a lease prior to the required 30–month ownership period.

 - CARB will periodically check vehicle identification numbers with vehicle registrations to ensure that CVRP applicants meet this requirement.
 If an applicant violates this requirement, CARB or its designee reserves the right to recoup CVRP funds from the original vehicle purchaser identified on the rebate application form and may pursue other remedies available under the law.